cryptocode/bio/README.md

 ### macro

-This function creates a macro expression.
+This function creates a macro.

 Unlike lambdas, arguments are not evaluated when the macro is invoked.
-Instead, they're evaluated if and when the body does so, usually using quasi quotation.
+Instead, they're evaluated if and when the body does so.

-When executed, the body is evaluated, usually producing a quasiquote expression (which serves as a code template).
-The last expression is then evaluated again as the result.
-This causes the quasiquote expansion to be evaluated as code:
+When the macro is invoked, the body is evaluated.
+The returned expression (which represents Bio code) is then evaluated as the final result.

 ```scheme
 (var print-with-label (macro (label &rest values)